 These are ideas I’ve mentioned over and over in the past few months of writing, and I’m ready to bring them to practice.
+I’ve explored research and articles on the value of students’ self-assessing and reflecting on their progress, and decided to start the second week of classes with students making arguments for their own grades.
+In the long run, I want to move away from traditional grading but am still trying to find balance as I learn more about effective systems and practices.
 Multiple Measures Assessment Project.
 The Multiple Measures Assessment Project (MMAP) is a collaborative effort led by the RP Group and Educational Results Partnerships’ Cal-PASS Plus system, with support from the CCCCO.

 It has three primary objectives: MMAP is engaged with 28 (and counting) pilot colleges from across the state that are providing feedback on the predictive models and user tools to help inform the process.
 Visit the pages listed below to find numerous practical tools for implementing multiple measures as well as publications, presentations, webinars, etc. produced by the project.
 Common Assessment Initiative (CAI): School Testing 2016: Same Tests, Different Stakes : NPR Ed.

 Oivind Hovland/Ikon Images/Corbis It has been a high-stakes year for high-stakes standardized tests.